 What is a strong Google My Business profile?

-With the changes Google made to local and mobile search, a good Google My Business profile is extremely important for local SEO.
+With the changes Google made to local and mobile search, a good Google Business Profile is extremely important for local SEO.
 Here’s a list of pointers to get you started on a strong, optimized GMB profile:

 - Make sure you claim your listing.
 You’d be surprised at how many dental practices skip this crucial step.